Joint Owned Property

 Tax advantages of joint property rules

-1. Tax deductions on home loan – Co-owners who are co-borrowers of a home loan can claim deductions on principal repayment under Section 80C and interest payments under Section 24(b) of the Income Tax Act.
+• Home loan deductions – Co-owners who are co-borrowers can claim deductions under Section 80C (principal) and Section 24(b) (interest).

 Conclusion